If you’re too busy to read this page in its entirety the synopsis is this:

 I have been contact many, many times for a dog to be used as a therapy dog.

-90% of the time, the person wanting the dog had none, or not nearly enough skills to take on this responsibility.
+99% of the time, the person wanting the dog had none, or not nearly enough skills to take on this responsibility, let alone understand the workload and cost involved.

 Training a dog requires a lot of skill, time, and money, and a puppy with the right temperament.